universal-vue/docs/docs/reference/helpers.md

 ## Throw an error

 :::warning
-This needs `@uvue/core/plugins/errorHandler` installed on your peoject
+This needs `@uvue/core/plugins/errorHandler` plugin installed on your project
 :::

 A simple function to throw an error